miklevin/MikeLev.in/_posts/2022-08-04-use-perceptual-image-hash-as-database-primary-key-for-cats.md

 ---
 date: 2022-08-04
 title: Use Perceptual Image Hash as Database Primary Key for Cats
-permalink: /blog/use-perceptual-image-hash-as-database-primary-key-for-cats/
 headline: Switching to pip install huey - Using Perceptual Image Hash to Store Cat Data in SQLite3 Database
 description: I switched up my pip install scheduler to pip install huey and used Python PIL and ImageHash libraries to calculate a perceptual image hash for each cat.
 This hash was used as the filename and primary key for a shared SQLite3 database, which I then accessed from a Windows system in JupyterLab Desktop.
 Check out my blog post to see how it all worked out!
 keywords: Perceptual Image Hash, Database Primary Key, Cats, pip install scheduler, pip install huey, Python PIL, ImageHash, SQLite3, Windows, JupyterLab Desktop, Linux, Hosts, Containers, Jupyter Notebook
-categories: jupyter notebook, linux
+categories: jupyter notebook, linux, cats, containers
+permalink: /blog/use-perceptual-image-hash-as-database-primary-key-for-cats/
 layout: post
 ---

 Next step?
 Switch pip install scheduler to pip install huey!